 - Thursday, Oct.
 3, 2019 from 6:30 to 8:30 p.m. in the Multicultural Center in the Adrian Trimpe Building.

 This dialogue, hosted by ODI Diversity Education, the Division of Multicultural Affairs, and student organization collaborators, will be centered upon the topic of cultural appropriation and how it is distinguished from cultural appreciation.

 - Monday, Oct.
 21, 2019 from 5:30 to 7 p.m. in the Multicultural Center in the Adrian Trimpe Building.

 RaceTalk Workshop (WOrkshop)

 This event includes a panel comprised of individuals who will share their narratives of racial socialization, as well as instruction by Dawnielle Simmons, founder of Racial Literacy Advocates (https://www.rladvocates.com/), M.Ed, and PhD candidate in Counseling Psychology at WMU.
-Additionally, a workshop component is included, in which participants will discuss concepts in small groups and begin to develop their own narratives.
+Additionally, a workshop component is included, in which participants will discuss concepts in small and large groups.
 No prior experience is necessary, but participants are asked to come prepared to participate fully and in accordance with community guidelines provided.